Small Business Service

 Impact on small businesses

-Small businesses, which presently enjoy a £5,000 employment allowance against their NI liability, will see this allowance increase to £10,500.
-Moreover, the existing £100,000 liability threshold for claiming this allowance will be removed, making it accessible to more businesses.
+Small businesses, which enjoyed a £5,000 employment allowance against their NIC liability, have seen this allowance increase to £10,500.
+Moreover, the existing £100,000 liability threshold for claiming this allowance has been removed, making it accessible to more businesses.

 To understand the financial impact of these changes, let’s consider a practical example: